EllyPirelly/cf-pokedex-app/README.md

 ### What is this about?

-This Pokédex - Pokémon Checker App was build as a task for Achievement 1 in [Career Foundry's Full-Stack Web Development Program](https://careerfoundry.com/en/courses/become-a-web-developer/). <br>
+This Pokédex - Pokémon Checker App was built as a task for Achievement 1 in [Career Foundry's Full-Stack Web Development Program](https://careerfoundry.com/en/courses/become-a-web-developer/). <br>
 It is a responsive web application that fetches data from the [PokéAPI](https://pokeapi.co/). <br>
 Pokémon names are displayed as a list. <br>
 Pokémon details are displayed via Modal.